goohan/pasteorreplaceimage/README.md

 ## Credits

-The icon for this extension is based on this icon:
+The icon for this extension is based on Flaticon asset:
 <a href="https://www.flaticon.com/free-icons/outstanding" title="outstanding icons">Outstanding icons created by Freepik - Flaticon</a>

 **Enjoy!**